 Although resistance to these compounds hasn’t been proven, their effectiveness reduces if the only one compound is used in consecutive treatment sessions.

 So, it’s best to get acquainted with as many options as possible because you’ll probably need to try most if not all at one time or another!

 Before we get into the treatment options, first, you need to monitor your mite count, which will allow you to get a better understanding of the number of mites you’re dealing with.

 How to Monitor Your Mite Count (With a Screened Bottom Board and Varroa Drawers)

-In order to confirm the presence of Varroa, you can add a varroa drawer under the screen.
-This is a sticky board that traps the varroa that gets dislodged.
+To confirm the presence of Varroa, you can add a varroa drawer under the screen.
+This is a sticky board that traps the Varroa that gets dislodged.

 Once the mites land on the board, they can’t get back to the hive because they get glued to the board.
 Taking out the drawers is quite simple and not invasive.

 Once you look through the debris on the board and confirm the presence of the Varroa, you may need to do a mite count.